mashunterbd/usb-arsenal-hid/README.md

 ## How does it work?
 USB Gadget Tool uses ConfigFS - an userspace API inside the Linux Kernel - for creation of arbitrary USB composite devices. https://www.kernel.org/doc/Documentation/filesystems/configfs/configfs.txt

+## If you want its updated version then you can visit this link:
+https://github.com/tejado/android-usb-gadget < Full credit goes to them for making this software available to us. the